stolostron/sre-doc/runbooks/advanced-cluster-management/PolicyNotCompliant.md

 ## Impact

-We have some violations of the policy in the cluster.
+We have some violations of the policy deployed in the hub.

+Note that the impacted cluster may be wrongly reported as the ``local cluster`` due to a limitation in the current exposed metrics.
+The impacted clusters (so those that have a not compliant policy) can be determined by checking the following section.

 ## Diagnosis